cenong/vrgallery/MuseumNight.md

 ## Conclusions

 This project was challenging because it was the first Udacity project where there were no starter models provided.
 Every aspect of the project took longer than expected to complete.
 Once again, I learnt that going in early and often is the most efficient technique to discover and resolve issues.
-I learnt valuable skiils in:
+I learnt valuable skills in:
 - application design
 - model building and placement
 - player navigation